NCKU-2025-ORA-TeamC/Deep-Reinforcement-Learning-for-PM-of-Repairable-Machines-in-a-Flow-Line-System-Simulation-Study-/README.md

 - Frequency of starvation and blockage events
 - Training convergence behavior is also compared to examine how state dimensionality and stochastic complexity affect learning stability.

+During training, the agent interacts with the simulated environment and makes maintenance decisions based on the observed system state.
+Performance is evaluated using episode-level cumulative reward, which represents the total expected cost incurred from preventive maintenance, corrective maintenance, and production losses due to starvation and blockage.
+In addition to cumulative reward, operational indicators are recorded to provide insights into policy behavior, including the frequency of preventive and corrective maintenance actions, the average machine age at which preventive maintenance is performed, and the occurrence of starvation and blockage events.

+To assess learning dynamics, convergence behavior and reward variance across episodes are also analyzed.
+Comparing learning stability between the two scenarios allows us to examine how state-space dimensionality and stochastic failure processes influence the effectiveness and efficiency of reinforcement learning in preventive maintenance problems.

 ## 4.3 Results and Managerial Implications

 **Comparative Results**

-In Scenario A, the DDQN converges quickly and learns a PM policy closely resembling an age-threshold rule, indicating limited marginal benefit of complex decision-making.
+In Scenario A, characterized by a low-dimensional state space and a linear failure process, the DDQN converges rapidly.
+The learned preventive maintenance policy closely resembles a simple age-threshold rule, with preventive actions triggered primarily by machine age rather than system-level conditions.
+This result suggests that in low-complexity environments with minimal machine interactions, sophisticated decision-making provides limited additional benefit over traditional heuristic policies.
 <img width="1503" height="1018" alt="圖片" src="https://github.com/user-attachments/assets/bb0db56e-0940-41b2-a6cc-e5e78208ad41" />

-In Scenario B, the learned policy deviates significantly from pure age-based behavior.
-PM actions are influenced by buffer occupancy, downstream congestion, and failure risk propagation.
+In contrast, Scenario B exhibits fundamentally different behavior.
+Due to the presence of multiple machines, finite buffers, and a Weibull failure process, maintenance decisions have pronounced system-wide effects.
+The learned policy deviates significantly from a pure age-based strategy.
+Preventive maintenance actions are influenced not only by machine deterioration but also by buffer occupancy and downstream congestion, reflecting the agent’s ability to anticipate failure propagation and production disruptions.
 <img width="1476" height="1018" alt="圖片" src="https://github.com/user-attachments/assets/57677447-119e-4cbd-9705-e925f1ab8a40" />

-Corrective maintenance frequency is substantially reduced in Scenario B compared to reactive maintenance, despite similar average PM effort.

-Learning convergence in Scenario B is slower and exhibits higher variance, reflecting increased state dimensionality and stochasticity.
+Learning convergence in Scenario B is slower and exhibits higher variance, highlighting the increased difficulty of training reinforcement learning agents in high-dimensional and highly stochastic environments.

 **Managerial Implications**

+The results provide several insights for maintenance decision-makers.

-For low-complexity production systems, simple heuristic PM rules may be sufficient.
+First, for low-complexity production systems with limited interactions, simple heuristic preventive maintenance rules may be sufficient and cost-effective.
+Implementing advanced learning-based approaches in such environments may yield marginal improvements that do not justify additional complexity.

-As system complexity increases, ignoring buffer interactions leads to inefficient maintenance timing.
+Second, as system complexity increases, maintenance decisions based solely on local information, such as machine age, become increasingly inefficient.
+Ignoring buffer interactions and downstream effects can lead to poorly timed maintenance actions and elevated production losses.

-RL-based PM policies are most valuable in environments where maintenance decisions have system-wide ripple effects.
+Finally, reinforcement learning-based preventive maintenance policies offer the greatest value in environments where maintenance decisions generate system-wide ripple effects.
+In such settings, data-driven policies that explicitly account for interactions among machines and buffers can significantly reduce corrective maintenance and improve overall system performance.

 <img width="984" height="583" alt="圖片" src="https://github.com/user-attachments/assets/9855ae3a-6dcf-4831-b2cd-00d170466fc1" />

 5. Conclusion

-This study demonstrates that preventive maintenance scheduling in repairable flow-line systems can be effectively modeled as an MDP and solved using DDQN.
-By integrating machine degradation, buffer dynamics, and stochastic demand, the proposed approach provides a flexible and adaptive alternative to traditional maintenance heuristics.
-Future work may incorporate maintenance capacity constraints, partial observability, or multi-objective optimization.
+This study investigated preventive maintenance scheduling in repairable flow-line manufacturing systems using a deep reinforcement learning approach.
+By formulating the problem as a Markov Decision Process and applying a Double Deep Q-Network, the proposed framework integrates machine degradation, buffer dynamics, and stochastic production effects within a unified decision-making model.

+Through a scenario-based comparison, the results demonstrate that the effectiveness of reinforcement learning-based preventive maintenance strongly depends on system complexity.
+In low-complexity environments, the learned policy converges to behavior similar to simple age-based heuristics, indicating limited marginal benefit from advanced learning approaches.
+In contrast, for high-complexity systems with strong machine interactions and nonlinear failure processes, the reinforcement learning agent learns nontrivial maintenance strategies that substantially reduce corrective maintenance and mitigate system-wide disruptions.

+These findings suggest that reinforcement learning should be viewed as a targeted decision-support tool rather than a universal replacement for traditional maintenance rules.
+Its value is most pronounced in complex manufacturing systems where local maintenance decisions have far-reaching operational consequences.
+Future research may extend this framework to incorporate maintenance capacity constraints, partial observability, or multi-objective considerations to further enhance its practical applicability.

 ---

 # 6. References

-Alrabghi, A., & Tiwari, A. (2015).
-State of the art in simulation-based optimisation for maintenance systems.
-Computers & Industrial Engineering, 82, 167–182. https://doi.org/10.1016/j.cie.2014.12.022

-Cassady, C. R., & Kutanoglu, E. (2005).
-Integrating preventive maintenance planning and production scheduling for a single machine.
-IEEE Transactions on Reliability, 54(2), 304–309. https://doi.org/10.1109/TR.2005.845967
+Ferreira Neto, W. A., Cavalcante, C. A. V., & Do, P. (2024).
+Deep reinforcement learning for maintenance optimization of a scrap-based steel production line.
+Reliability Engineering & System Safety, 249, Article 110199. https://doi.org/10.1016/j.ress.2024.110199

+Geurtsen, M., Leenen, C., Adan, I., & Atan, Z. (2026).
+Deep reinforcement learning for optimal planning of production line maintenance with deterioration.
+Reliability Engineering & System Safety, 266(Part B), Article 111767. https://doi.org/10.1016/j.ress.2025.111767

 Hung, YH., Shen, HY. & Lee, CY.
 Deep reinforcement learning-based preventive maintenance for repairable machines with deterioration in a flow line system.
 Ann Oper Res (2024).https://doi.org/10.1007/s10479-024-06207-x

 Jianyu Su, Jing Huang, Stephen Adams, Qing Chang, and Peter A. Beling.
 2022.
 Deep multi-agent reinforcement learning for multi-level preventive maintenance in manufacturing systems▪.
 Expert Syst.
 Appl.
 192, C (Apr 2022). https://doi.org/10.1016/j.eswa.2021.116323

-Liu, Y., Wang, W., Hu, Y., Hao, J., Chen, X., & Gao, Y. (2019).
-Multi-agent game abstraction via graph attention neural network. arXiv preprint arXiv:1911.10715. https://doi.org/10.48550/arXiv.1911.10715

-Sutton, R. S., & Barto, A. G. (2018).
-Reinforcement learning: An introduction (2nd ed.).
-The MIT Press.

-van Hasselt, H., Guez, A., & Silver, D. (2016).
-Deep reinforcement learning with double Q-learning.
-Proceedings of the AAAI Conference on Artificial Intelligence, 30(1). https://doi.org/10.1609/aaai.v30i1.10295
+Ogunfowora, O., & Najjaran, H. (2023).
+Reinforcement and deep reinforcement learning-based solutions for machine maintenance planning, scheduling policies, and optimization.
+Journal of Manufacturing Systems, 70, 244–263. https://doi.org/10.1016/j.jmsy.2023.07.014